 Fortunately, the recently passed Relationships Register Act 2016 will improve this coverage even further when it commences operation in 2017.
 Firstly, it removes the usage of ‘he or she’ in the definition of discrimination described above (replacing it with ‘the person’, which is clearly far more appropriate).

 More substantively, the Relationships Register Act 2016 amends the Equal Opportunity Act 1984 to introduce a new protected attribute of ‘intersex status’, with the addition of sub-section 29(4)[i].

-When this provision takes effect, South Australia will become only the fourth jurisdiction in Australia – after the Commonwealth, Tasmania and the Australian Capital Territory – to explicitly protect intersex people against discrimination.
+With this change, South Australia has become only the fourth jurisdiction in Australia – after the Commonwealth, Tasmania and the Australian Capital Territory – to explicitly protect intersex people against discrimination.

 Summary: The South Australian Equal Opportunity Act 1984 already protects lesbian, gay, bisexual and transgender people against discrimination.
-When recent amendments that establish a new protected attribute of ‘intersex status’ commence, likely sometime later this year, South Australia will become only the fourth Australian jurisdiction, out of nine, to cover the entire LGBTI community.
+With recent amendments that establish a new protected attribute of ‘intersex status’, South Australia has become only the fourth Australian jurisdiction, out of nine, to cover the entire LGBTI community.

 Unfortunately, while the Equal Opportunity Act 1984 will soon be best practice on protected attributes, in terms of religious exceptions it is anything but.

 Section 50 sets out an incredibly broad range of circumstances in which religious organisations are legally entitled to discriminate against LGBT South Australians:

 (1) This Part does not render unlawful discrimination in relation to-

 (a) the ordination or appointment of priests, ministers of religion or members of a religious order; or

 (b) the training or education of persons seeking ordination or appointment as priests, ministers of religion or members of a religious order; or